owlcs/owlapi/README.md

 Changes to the OWLReasoner interface:

 The OWLReasoner interface has been updated.
 There are now methods which allow for fine-grained control over reasoning tasks.
 For example, it is now possible to request that a reasoner just classifies the class hierarchy, when in version 3.0.0 the prepare reasoner method caused realisation to occur as well.
 The prepareReasoner method has been removed from the interface due to the huge amount of confusion it caused (it was not necessary to call this method to get correct results, but the name suggested that it was necessary).
 Clients should update their code to replace any calls to prepareReasoner with appropriate calls to precomputeInferences.

 JavaDoc for various methods has been cleaned up.

-Main Bug Fixes:
+### Bug fixes:

 *    Annotations on Declaration axioms were not save.
 Fixed.
 *    OWLObjectMaxCardinality restrictions incorrectly resulted in a profile violation of the OWL2RL profile.
 Fixed.